LocationLuxembourg City, Luxembourg

 Quality & safety controlSECOLUX

-From the architect.
+Text description provided by the architects.
 One on One is characterised by bold architecture featuring glass and metal, composed of superimposed staggered volumes.

 One on One’s urban context is at the same time very attractive and complex.
 Situated in a corner of Luxembourg’s business district the building has a great visibility in the heart of the city.
 The complexity of the site is due to the triangular geometry form of the terrain, between existing buildings and 2 arterial roads.